SARSEF 2020 Winners

 - Write an introduction, telling us why you are interested in this problem and what you will do.

-- Think about all the various outcomes to the question you are asking.
+- Be thinking about the many different outcomes to the question you are asking.

-- Brainstorm ways to test and answer your own question.
+- Brainstorm ways to test and ways to answer your own question.
 This will be your research plan.

 - Ask for SRC permission if it involves humans, animals or things that could be dangerous.